mgreiler/se-unlocked-website/src/transcripts/EP_14_Troy_Hunt.md

----
-episode: "Transcript Episode 1 Troy Hunt"
+# Transcript Episode 14: Troy Hunt
-permalink: /developer-security-troy-hunt
-status: publish
-type: transcript
----

 **Michaela:** [00:00:02] Hello and welcome, to the Software Engineering Unlocked podcast.
 I'm your host, Dr. McKayla.
 And today I have the pleasure to talk to Troy Hunt.
 But before I introduce Troy, let me tell you a little bit about myself.
 For several years, I've been working with Microsoft to help engineering teams be more effective and efficient.